 How do you find the correct statistical distributions to use for the load

 1) Measure and record the loads over time.
 Treat the data as samples.
-Construct a probability distribution in WinSMITH Weibull.
+Construct a probability distribution in SuperSMITH Weibull.
 Use good common sense and good engineering judgment to select the appropriate distribution.
 The distribution will allow you to predict loads above/below the actual data recorded when you treat the data as a sample.

 2) Measure the strengths for many samples as described above for the loads.
 If you have many data, you may find strength data displays a failure-free zone.
-The strength phenomena occurs with offset of the origin of the distribution.
+The failure-free strength phenomena occur with offset of the origin of the distribution.
 This is described in The New Weibull Handbook as a t0 shift for a 3-parameter distribution.
 Dr. Abernethy in The New Weibull Handbook sets four requirements for use of a 3-parameter distribution:

 3. The goodness of fit criteria (i.e., R2 or PVE%) must show substantial